No Debate Here: 12 Great Chicken Sandwiches to Try in Columbia SC

 The Chicken Parm Sandwich is just one of the many delicioso Italian eats on the menu at Za’s on Devine.
 Breaded and pan-seared chicken breast is nestled onto a toasted Amoroso hoagie roll and topped with mozzarella, pickle slices and pepperoncini.
 Talk about a comfort meal.

 We know South Carolina barbecue tends to favor pulled pork, but don’t sleep on smoked chicken.
 At Railroad BBQ, order up The Rail Yard – tender chicken pulled to perfection and topped with coleslaw and pickles – and thank us later.

 Quite possibly the most famous chicken salad in town can be found at The Gourmet Shop in Five Points.
 In fact, it’s literally named “Our Famous Chicken Salad” on the menu.
 Enjoy it on a warm croissant and topped with lettuce and tomato for a lunch that’ll have you coming back for more (and taking pints of chicken salad home with you!).

 Cozy up at BLD Diner in Trenholm Plaza with an Open Face Hot Chicken sandwich.
 Buttermilk fried chicken is prepared with an herb and pepper blend, then piled high with green tomato slaw, banana peppers and buttermilk dressing, all atop a thick slice of Texas Toast.
 Utensils necessary.

-We would be remiss in not including a breakfast option.
-Enter Bubba’s Biscuit.
-See if you have what it takes to tackle the Bubbas Sweet Heat - a towering colossus of a sandwich that stars a tossed honey and sriracha fried chicken breast paired with pickles, an egg over easy, pimento cheese and a kiss of honey drizzled over the whole thing.
+Pop over to Lexington and see if you have what it takes to tackle the Bubbas Sweet Heat - a towering colossus of a sandwich that stars a tossed honey and sriracha fried chicken breast paired with pickles, an egg over easy, pimento cheese and an accent of honey drizzled over the whole thing.
 Go ahead and plan for a nap afterward.